Updated: Aug 11

 Time Bomb - Fuse

 The two statues are displayed together like fruit on a table.
-The fruits are hand grenades because we are sitting on a ticking time bomb.
-Jason's message is that we are about to explode just like nature is about to explode.
+The fruits are hand grenades because we sit on a ticking time bomb.
+Jason's message is that we are about to explode like nature is about to.

-The hand grenades are constructed like a pair of round spheres made up of horizontal layers where marine life has made its homes.
+The hand grenades are constructed like round spheres of horizontal layers where marine life has made its homes.
 At the top of each bomb lies a short fuse line intending to show that they will explode shortly.

 Time Bomb - Mine

-The second bomb has been constructed with a spiked round sphere designed to look like a sea mine.
-Like the other statue, it is sitting there, waiting to explode at any moment, just like nature.
+The second bomb has a spiked round sphere designed to look like a sea mine.
+Like the other statue, it sits there, waiting to explode like nature.

-The two Time Bomb statues are located relatively close to each other between the Urban Reef and Seascape statues.
+The two Time Bomb statues are relatively close to the Urban Reef and Seascape statues.

-Thank you to Roberto Diaz of MUSA and his amazing staff for helping me learn the meanings and artists' intentions behind each of the statues.
+Thank you to Roberto Diaz of MUSA and his amazing staff for helping me learn the meanings and artists' intentions behind each statue.

-If you are truly interested in knowing more about the MUSA, then take some time out of your day and visit the headquarters in Cancun.
-The history is amazing and the new statues planned for future installations are an incredible sight to see.
+If you are genuinely interested in knowing more about MUSA, take some time out of your day and visit the headquarters in Cancun.
+The history is impressive, and the new statues planned for future installations are incredible.

 9 meters / 30 feet